 Preparing for Transplanting

 Spring is the best time for transplanting a poinsettia into the garden, after preparing the plant.
 As the bright red bracts fade, water the poinsettia when the soil surface is dry to a depth of 1/2 inch, and don't apply fertilizer.
 Bracts are the modified leaves that give poinsettia its red coloring.
 Prune the stems when the bracts turn muddy green around May.
 Wipe the pruning shear blades with a cloth dipped in rubbing alcohol, and prune the stems to 4 to 6 inches long.
-Make sure to sterilize the pruning shears again when you've finished.
+Make sure to sanitize the pruning shears again when you've finished.

 Selecting a Site